FLCAC-admin/FLCAC-docs/docs/FAQ.md

 Once your data have been reviewed and completed, the dataset(s) are ready for publication.
 NREL will publish the data to its own internal repo.
 The USLCI Database is updated with new and revised data on a quarterly basis as new data and updates are received.
-Thus, the publication timeline of your data depends on its size and when your [Ingest & Onboarding](https://github.com/FLCAC-admin/uslci-content/blob/dev/docs/submission_handbook//02-how-to-publish-in-the-uslci.md#ingest-and-onboarding) phase begins.
-Additionally, the timeframe is heavily dependent on the response times between you and NREL during the iterative communications of the review phase.
+The timeframe is heavily dependent on the response times between you and NREL during the iterative communications of the review phase.
 Assuming you respond to NREL within one week's time for each communication, the curation workflow can occur in as little as a month for small datasets (i.e., fewer than 10 processes) and take as long as three or four months for larger datasets (i.e., more than 10 processes).

 The quarterly publication dates are as follows: